dekoza/mtgpl/MID.rst

    Whenever Lord of the Ulvenwald attacks, add |mana_r| or |mana_g|.
 Until end of turn, you don't lose this mana as steps and phases end.

    Nightbound (If a player casts at least two spells during their own turn, it becomes day next turn.)

+:mtgtip:`Liesa, Forgotten Archangel<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/3/532fca6b-f788-43f8-b29f-7273e7a48449.jpg?1630860360|https://scryfall.com/card/mid/232/liesa-forgotten-archangel?utm_source=api>`
+   Flying, lifelink

+   Whenever another nontoken creature you control dies, return that card to its owner's hand at the beginning of the next end step.

+   If a creature an opponent controls would die, exile it instead.

 :mtgtip:`Rite of Harmony<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/b/eb1a16f9-13d4-4188-8e1e-0f2394349c7a.jpg?1630647671|https://scryfall.com/card/mid/236/rite-of-harmony?utm_source=api>`